gohugoio/hugo/docs/content/templates/terms.md

 available to use in the templates.

 This content template is used for [spf13.com](http://spf13.com/).
 It makes use of [partial templates](/templates/partials/).
-The list of indexes templates cannot use a [content view](/templates/views/) as they don't display the content, but rather information about the content.
+The list of taxonomy templates cannot use a [content view](/templates/views/) as they don't display the content, but rather information about the content.